Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     and don't want to download another Anki add-on.
 3. **Manually**, using Anki.
     This tends to be more error-prone due to having many more potential points of failure.
-    Therefore, I wouldn't recommend installing the note this way, and should only be used if the first two options didn't work for some reason.
+    Therefore, I wouldn't recommend installing the note this way.
+    It should only be used if the first two options didn't work.

 ??? info "Option 1: JPMN Manager <small>(click here)</small>"